 - Regulatory Review

 - Multi-stage Change Control & Revision Process

-Depending on client requirements, it may well be best to start with a Minimally Viable Product (MVP), and grow from there.
+Depending on client requirements, it may well be best to start with a Minimum Viable Product (MVP), and grow from there.
 The MVP will allow stakeholders to interact with a working prototype and provide input early in the process.
-This may significantly enhance course of development when it is still easy to make these changes.
+This may significantly improve course of development when it is still easy to make these changes.